Fircy/aws-ir-credential-breach/README.md

 ### Share with the class

 Share your methods of establishing persistence with the class, and refer to your timeline.

 ***

+## Hands-on #7: Challenge!

+In this hands-on exercise we are going to:
+* Discover how the existing instance in Sydney was compromised
+* Discover what the adversary has done
+* Follow the trail of events
+* Has another user been compromised?
+* Hint: Check VPC flow logs using Athena

+***